darklang/dark/integration-tests/README.md

 (usually tests something on the model).
 The client updates the dom with "success" or "failure" which the harness reads.

-TODO: All this should be called from scripts/build-server and scripts/compile.

 ## Files

 - integration-tests/run.sh

   - Basically just triggers testcafe

 - integration-tests/prep.sh

   - prepare tests

 - integration-tests/tests.js

   - test harness and tests

 - client/src/IntegrationTest.ml

   - This contains the code to check that the tests were successful.
     Note that this is compiled into app.js, so we have a single app for testing and production.

 - rundir/screenshots/

   - screenshots

 - rundir/videos/
   - videos from the in-container test executions